What is personal accident insurance?

 - the policy summary

 If you had cover elsewhere, this wouldn’t necessarily mean the policy was mis-sold – especially if the sale was non-advised.
-If the sale was advised, we’d also consider any other policies you had and whether the business was aware of this before it sold you the policy.
+If the sale was advised (ie, by a financial adviser), we’d also consider any other policies you had and whether the business was aware of this before it sold you the policy.

 If you didn’t know you had the policy, we’d need to consider whether the business did enough to make you aware of it, and whether you agreed to the sale.
 We’d look at all the evidence from both sides to help us build up a picture of the sale.
 We’ll decide whether we think the business did enough to make sure you understood and agreed to the sale.